-a.
+- a.
 Unit members from within the Office shall have first consideration of any vacancies.
-When filling existing vacancies, the responsible administrator shall recommend an employee or an outside applicant utilizing the criteria in priority, as follows:

-- 1) Possession of the appropriate credential(s), and in compliance with applicable state and federal laws including, but not limited to, English Learners certification where required and "highly qualified" status pursuant to the requirements of the No Child Left Behind legislation: - 2) Education and training in the subject, exceptionality, students' age, students' developmental level, and/or other specific job requirements as indicated on the vacancy notice. - 3) Number of years of experience with pupils, within the last ten years, in the subject, exceptionality, students' age, students' developmental level, and/or other specific job requirements as indicated on the vacancy notice. - 4) Desire and welfare of the unit member; and - 5) Seniority. - b.
+When filling existing vacancies, the responsible administrator shall recommend an employee or an outside applicant utilizing the criteria in priority, as follows: - 1) Possession of the appropriate credential(s), and in compliance with applicable state and federal laws including, but not limited to, English Learners certification where required; - 2) Education and training in the subject, exceptionality, students' age, students' developmental level, and/or other specific job requirements as indicated on the vacancy notice. - 3) Number of years of experience with pupils, within the last ten years, in the subject, exceptionality, students' age, students' developmental level, and/or other specific job requirements as indicated on the vacancy notice. - 4) Desire and welfare of the unit member as expressed by the unit member; and - 5) Seniority. - b.
 No vacancy shall be filled unless that vacancy has been posted for a minimum of fourteen (14) calendar days.
-An "offer of employment" to fill a vacancy shall be made within thirty (30) calendar days after the close of the posting.
-The Director of Human Resource Services ("HRS") shall report exceptions to the thirty (30) calendar days to the LACEA President. - c.
-The denial of a transfer from a unit member for a vacancy will be communicated prior to an appointment of an outside candidate.
+HRS shall make an "offer of employment" to fill a vacancy within thirty (30) calendar days after the close of the posting.
+The Director of HRS shall report exceptions to the thirty (30) calendar days to the LACEA President. - c.
+HRS shall inform a unit member of the denial of a transfer to a vacancy prior to an appointment of an outside candidate.
 Upon request, bargaining unit members not selected shall be notified in writing of the reason(s) from 2.a. above for such non-selection.